 His first monograph, In Pursuit of Freedom: Enslaved Runaways and Resistance in the U.S. South, 1790-1860, will be published by the University of Georgia Press.

-Shaun is a historian of transatlantic slavery, whose research interests are in the social and economic history of the Atlantic world, including gender and race history, the US South and Atlantic slave societies, and transatlantic print culture.
-He was awarded his PhD (ESRC) from the University of Stirling in January 2018.
+Shaun was awarded his PhD (ESRC) from the University of Stirling in January 2018, before being appointed as a postdoctoral research assistant on a multi-institutional digital humanities project.
 Prior to this, he completed an MRes in Historical Research and BA Hons in History.

 Research output: Book/Report › Authored book

 Research output: Contribution to journal › Book/Film/Article review (Academic Journal) › peer-review